SkylineCommunications/dataminer-docs/connector-help/connector_help/Teleste_HDM100_-_AC8000.md

 ## About

-The AC8000 driver provides a way to interface with the AC8000 module.
+The AC8000 connector provides a way to interface with the AC8000 module.
 It is automatically exported by the connector **Teleste HDM100**.

 ### Product Info